-One of Ireland's greatest songs, 'Danny Boy,' just turned 100.
-A recent BBC4 television documentary, 'Danny Boy: The Ballad That Bewitched The World,' explored this great, timeless anthem.
+One of Ireland's greatest songs, 'Danny Boy,' turned 100 in 2013.
+To mark the occasion, a BBC4 television documentary, 'Danny Boy: The Ballad That Bewitched The World,' explored this great, timeless anthem.

 Although the song is most closely associated with the world's Irish communities, it was, in fact, written by Englishman Frederic Weatherly.